smussenden/data-journalism-19-spring/instructor-notes/01-session-notes.md

 2. Introduce myself.
 * Journalist for two decades, most of that time specializing in data journalism, working at the intersection of code, data and investigative reporting.
 * Capital News Service's data editor for almost 10 years.
 Taught hundreds of students like you to do the kind of work we're doing in here, mostly in small groups.
-This is the first time I've taught this course, and I'm in the middle of overhauling it, so will be looking for feedback from you.
+This is second I've taught this course, and I'm in the middle of overhauling it, so will be looking for feedback from you.
+I may, at mid-semester, switch us from SQL to R
 * My teaching style is very hands-on, prioritizing learning-by-doing.
 There won't be a lot of lectures in this course.
 There will be a lot of hands on work, because this work prioritizes repetition.
 * This is my promise to you: if you are struggling with the work we do in here, and you ask me for help, I will make time to help you.
+My office hours are Mondays and Thursdays or by important.

 3. Student Introductions.
 * Read off names and take attendance.